open/close all folders

 - Cool Sword: His Mid-Season Upgrade gives him one.

-- Even Bad Men Love Their Mamas: When his mother gets killed by a Monster of the Week, it allowed him to gain enough courage to slay the monster and gain his own Mid-Season Upgrade.
+- Even Bad Men Love Their Mamas: He's a very bad man, but Baraba genuinely loves his mama.
+When his mother gets killed by a Monster of the Week, it allowed him to gain enough courage to slay the monster and gain his own Mid-Season Upgrade.

 - Bastard Understudy: Igam's goal is to grow close to Zeba in order to succeed him and take back the throne for the Tube royal family.